Everything you need to know about Microsoft Power BI

 Power BI mobile apps:

-Power BI offers a set of mobile apps for Android, iOS and Windows 10 devices.
-In addition, all the reports and dashboard that you create on Power BI Desktop or Power BI service are available in the Power BI mobile apps.
+Power BI offers a set of mobile apps for Android, iOS, and Windows 10 devices.
+In addition, all the reports and dashboards that you create on Power BI Desktop or Power BI service are available in the Power BI mobile apps.
 Mobile apps enable users to get secure access to real-time dashboards and reports.

 Power BI Report Builder:

-It is used to author paginated reports that you create with your data and then publish it in the Power BI Service to share it with everyone.
+It is used to author paginated reports that you create with your data and then publish them in the Power BI Service to share them with everyone.

-It provides data visualizations that includes maps, charts, gauges, sparklines, indicators and data bars to provide new insights that can not be achieved with standard charts and tables.
+It provides data visualizations that include maps, charts, gauges, sparklines, indicators, and data bars to provide new insights that cannot be achieved with standard charts and tables.

-You can create report from variety of data sources like SQL Server and Analysis Services, Oracle, Power BI datasets and other databases.
+You can create reports from a variety of data sources like SQL Server and Analysis Services, Oracle, Power BI datasets, and other databases.

 As it is included in the Power BI premium, it gives you the flexibility to create reports on Power BI Desktop and move it to the cloud whenever there is a requirement.

-Users can view and access all the reports and KPIs in a secure web portal of Power BI Report server.
-Power BI Report Server is available through two different licenses: Power BI premium and SQL Server Enterprise Edition with Software Assurance.
+Users can view and access all the reports and KPIs in a secure web portal of the Power BI Report server.
+Power BI Report Server is available through two different licenses: Power BI Premium and SQL Server Enterprise Edition with Software Assurance.

 Key components of Power BI